Fixed Points of Generalized Approximate Message Passing with Arbitrary Matrices: Conclusions

 \section{Conclusions}

-Although AMP methods admit precise analyses in the context of large random transform matrices $\Abf$, their behavior for general matrices is less well-understood.
-This limitation is unfortunate since many transforms arising in practical problems such as imaging and regression are not well-modeled as realizations of large random matrices.
+Although AMP methods admit precise analyses in the context of large i.i.d.\ transform matrices $\Abf$, their behavior for general matrices is less well-understood.
+This limitation is unfortunate since many transforms arising in practical problems such as imaging and regression are not well-modeled as realizations of large i.i.d.\ matrices.
 To help overcome these limitations, this paper draws connections between AMP and certain variants of standard optimization methods that employ adaptive vector-valued step-sizes.
 These connections enable a precise characterization of the fixed-points of both max-sum and sum-product GAMP for the case of arbitrary transform matrices $\Abf$.

-The convergence of AMP methods for general $\Abf$ is, however, still not fully understood.
-Simulations (not shown here) have indicated, for example, that under general choices of $\Abf$, AMP may diverge.
-We hope that the connections between AMP and standard optimization methods provided here help to better understand, and even improve, AMP convergence with general matrices. \iftoggle{conference}{}{
+However, much work remains to be done.
+Most importantly, while our results relate GAMP to standard optimization methods, these do not guarantee the algorithm's convergence.
+As mentioned in the Introduction, for general $\Abf$, it is well-known that GAMP methods may diverge \cite{RanSchFle:14-ISIT,Caltagirone:14-ISIT}.
+Several recent modifications have been proposed to improve the stability of GAMP, including damping \cite{RanSchFle:14-ISIT,Vila:ICASSP:15}.
+One potential line of future work is to consider alternates to GAMP that are based on direct minimization of the energy function.
+Some preliminary works in this regard have been presented in \cite{manoel2014swamp} which proposes a coordinate descent method and \cite{Rangan:arxiv:15} which uses an ADMM-based method.

+GAMP-based methods have also been extended in a wide variety of ways, such as combining EM with GAMP~\cite{KrzMSSZ:11-arxiv,Vila:TSP:13,Vila:TSP:14,KamRanFU:12-nips,KamRanFU:12-IT}, turbo and hybrid GAMP methods \cite{SomS:12,RanganFGS:12-ISIT}, applications in dictionary learning and matrix factorization \cite{RanganF:12-ISIT,parker2013bilinear,parker2013bilinear2,krzakala2013phase,lesieur2015mmse}, and applications in blind deconvolution and self-calibration \cite{parker2015bilinear}.
+Another line of work would be to understand if one can find free energy and optimization interpretations of these algorithms.
+For dictionary learning and matrix factorization some initial work has appeared in \cite{kabashima2014phase,krzakala2013phase}.